Outer Banks, NC Adventure: Beach Bliss & Off-the-Beaten-Path Discoveries

 There are 15 towns and villages that make up the Outer banks spread across 4 main islands:

-• Hatteras Island: This island includes several small communities such as Rodanthe, Buxton, and Hatteras Village.
-It is known for the Cape Hatteras National Seashore and the Cape Hatteras Lighthouse.
+• Hatteras Island: Stretching along the central Outer Banks, Hatteras Island includes Rodanthe, Waves, Salvo, Avon, Buxton, Frisco, and Hatteras Village.
+The island is famous for the Cape Hatteras National Seashore, world-class fishing, and the historic Cape Hatteras Lighthouse.

 • Ocracoke Island: Located south of Hatteras Island, accessible by ferry, it features the quaint village of Ocracoke and the Ocracoke Lighthouse.

-• Roanoke Island: Situated between Bodie Island and the mainland, it is known for the historic town of Manteo and the site of the Lost Colony.
+• Roanoke Island: Situated between Bodie Island and the mainland, Roanoke Island is home to Manteo and Wanchese.
+Visitors can explore the historic Lost Colony, waterfront parks, and cultural attractions.

 The Same